turingschool/lesson_plans/ruby_02-web_applications_with_ruby/intro_to_active_record_in_sinatra.markdown

 This will allow us to call `film.genre` and get back the genre object associated with that film.
 Behind the scenes, this is finding the genre that has the primary key `id` of the `genre_id` column on the `film`.

+Curious about how this is implemented?
+Check out [this blog post](http://callahanchris.github.io/blog/2014/10/08/behind-the-scenes-of-the-has-many-active-record-association/).

 ### Adding Data through Tux

 Let's add some genres to our database: